 Fresh eggs may be difficult to peel.
-Eggs which have been stored for a week to 10 days before cooking will usually peel more easily, because the interior contents shrink and pull away from the inside of the shell.
+Eggs that have been stored for a week to 10 days before cooking will usually peel more easily because the interior contents shrink and pull away from the inside of the shell.

 What causes blood spots?

 Small spots of blood (sometimes called "meat" spots) are occasionally found in an egg yolk.
 These do not indicate a fertile egg; they are caused by the rupture of a blood vessel on the yolk surface during the formation of the egg.
 Most eggs with blood spots are removed during the grading process, but a few may escape detection.
 As an egg ages, water moves from the albumen into the yolk, diluting the blood spot.
 Thus, a visible blood spot indicates a fresh egg.
 Such eggs are suitable for consumption.
 The spot can be removed with the tip of a knife if you wish.
 Brown eggs commonly have specks of brown pigment floating in the egg white.
 These spots are not blood and are harmless to the consumer!